-The projects are shown above on the rotating webpage banners.
-For more Design Award information and the architect’s names – click here and go to the EVENTS tab above.
+The projects shown above on the rotating webpage banners are the 2013 winners.
+The 2014 projects will soon be ready for you to view.
+Design Award information and the architect’s names for the 2013 projects – click here and go to the EVENTS tab above.

 How and will we survive the “Big One” ?

 We are all aware that a large magnitude earthquake is going to influence Los Angeles in the near future.
 The City of Angels was recently ranked the most vulnerable metropolis in the world outside of Asia.

 However, knowing that Los Angeles is long overdue for a large magnitude earthquake and comprehending what the effect of the earthquake will have on Los Angeles, are two very different things.

 Los Angeles’s Mayor Eric Garcetti has announced that the L.A. city administration will partner with U.S. Geological Survey seismologist Dr. Lucile M. Jones to develop earthquake resilience strategies for Los Angeles.
 The document that has been issued is titled “Resilience by Design” (click here to download the document)